Budapestby VisitCity Guides

 Historic thermal springs power Budapest's palatial spa hotels, blending tradition with luxury

-The Four Seasons Hotel Gresham Palace takes this concept even further, transforming a 1906 Art Nouveau landmark into a contemporary wellness destination.
-Here, the spa's infinity-edge pool offers panoramic views across the Danube while treatments incorporate authentic Hungarian ingredients like mineral-rich Moor mud and locally sourced lavender.
+The Four Seasons Hotel Gresham Palace takes this even further.
+They turned a 1906 Art Nouveau landmark into a modern wellness destination.
+The spa's infinity pool gives you amazing views across the Danube while treatments use real Hungarian ingredients like mineral-rich Moor mud and local lavender.

 Ornate Art Nouveau building facade with decorative arched windows and sculptural reliefs